-General Studies Requirements Semester Hours Computer Science COSC 1301 3 English ENGL 1301, 13 302, and 2301 or 2302 9 Fine Arts ART 1306 or C OMA 1306 or MUSI 1306 3 History HIST 1301, 13 02, 2301, or 2302 6 d one additional activity course (KNES 1102-1122); for veterans ars of age or older prior to enrollment at DBU, KNES courses are 0-2 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool o registering for any Math class or any class for which the eMAT e].
-3-4 000 or 2000 level courses only) science from Biology, Chemistry, Geology, Physical Science, or 3-4 I 1302.
-(If hours transferred at time of initial enrollment at DBU ours do not equal 60 or more hours, additional religion hours will 6-12 POLS 2301 A 00 or 2000 level courses only) merican National Government required for all students. rinciples of Macroeconomics 6 Electives Courses transf training, etc. erred, portfolio credit, ACE approved military and/or corporate 44-54 Hotel and Hospital ACCT 2301 ACCT 2302 FINA 3301 MANA 3301 MRKT 3301 HHMA 3301 HHMA 4301 HHMA 4301 HHMA 4320 HHMA 4340 ity Management Major Principles of Financial Accounting Principles of Managerial Accounting Corporate Financial Management Principles of Management (S-L) Principles of Marketing Managing in the Service Environment (S-L) Front Office, Rooms, and Housekeeping Management (S-L) Hospitality Industry Financial Accounting Hospitality Industry Sales and Marketing Advanced Lodging Management (S-L) 30
+Adult Education Semester Hours 3

+CAED 3301 Lifelong Learning (S-L) 5

+Computer Science COSC 1301 3

+English ENGL 1301, 1302, and 2301 or 2302 9

+Fine Arts FINE 1306 3

+History HIST 1301, 1302, 2301, or 2302 6

+Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2

+Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+3-4

+Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4

+Religion RELI 1301 and 1302.
+(If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
+6-12

+Social Science (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
+ECON 2301 Principles of Macroeconomics 6

+Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54

+Hotel and Hospitality Management MajorACCT 2301Principles of Financial AccountingACCT 2302Principles of Managerial AccountingFINA 3301Corporate Financial ManagementMANA 3301Principles of Management (S-L)MRKT 3301Principles of MarketingHHMA 3301Managing in the Service Environment (S-L)HHMA 3303Front Office, Rooms, and Housekeeping Management (S-L)HHMA 4301Hospitality Industry Financial AccountingHHMA 4320Hospitality Industry Sales and MarketingHHMA 4340Advanced Lodging Management (S-L) 30

+Total Credit Hours Required Minimum 126

+•

-- 1. CAED 3301: Lifelong Learning for Adult Students (S-L) - 2.
-CAED 3303: Experiential Learning (optional) - Minimum of 42 upper-level credit hours.
-Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 5.
-Minimum of 32 credit hours in residence at DBU. - 6.
+- 1. Minimum of 42 upper-level credit hours. - 2.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 3.
+Minimum of 32 credit hours in residence at DBU. - 4.
 Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - Minimum of 126 credit hours to graduate. - 8.
+Students must receive approval of the registrar prior to taking courses at any other college or university. - 5.
+Minimum of 126 credit hours to graduate. - 6.
 Satisfactory completion of all requirements on official degree plan.